 (2) To learn how to use satellite data within a programmatic context in order to apply machine learning packages.

 (3) To be able to examine a problem, select the appropriate data and interrogative approach, producing an analytical outcome.

 (4) To develop skills in the presentation of code and analysis for both specialist and non-specialist audiences.

 Course Structure: This course consists of scheduled lectures during which students can expect to engage with both the instructor and their peers throughout.
-Lectures and labs take place in the computer laboratory in which students will learn how to make use relevant systems/packages and run the analyses taught in class and to interpret the results with the aim of producing actionable information for change.
-Project work will consist of small teams (2-3) working together to produce an analytical pipeline which they then write up and present to the course in an advocative manner (i.e., make the case).
+Lectures and labs take place in the computer laboratory in which students will learn how to make use of relevant systems/packages and run the analyses taught in class.
+The project consists of small teams (3-5) working together to produce an analytical pipeline which they then write up and present to the course and our external partners.

 Capabilities Developed in this Course

 |People and Place

 - Understand satellite data and its unique properties (Capability 3 and 4)

 - Understand how different machine learning algorithms can be used to extract information from satellite images (Capability 3, 4 and 5)

 - Apply a programmatic approach to satellite data analysis in a manner that allows reproducibility and teamwork (Capability 3, 4 and 5)